 Lindheim: All of us who work in communications know that persuading people requires emotion and reason.
 As someone who worked in the early days of the environmental movement, I quickly learned that companies in industries like energy and chemicals wanted to communicate facts.
 For example, “Don’t worry.
 X parts per million in water is not a risk.”

 But the public was mistrustful of these industries and felt so little sense of personal control over environmental hazards.
 As a result, such communications were completely unpersuasive.
 Happily, there are some very good scientific studies of “risk perception.”
 They show how building trust – by demonstrating corporate concern for public safety and environmental goals – is a critical first stage of communications.
 Those studies allowed me to talk “science” to the companies.
 They helped me convince them to stop talking “science” to the public.
 What worked was talking more about shared values and concerns.

 PRNEWS: Tell us about your background as a crisis counselor, and how it led you to write “Spin.”
 Why was writing a fictional story the best route?

 Lindheim: Colleagues and clients kept suggesting that I write my memoirs.
 After all, over 30 years I’d been involved with a lot of famous corporate issues.
 But it was impossible to write a memoir about what I had experienced in the “room where it happens.”
 There were issues of confidentiality and client loyalties.
 In addition, there was the very real possibility of a Rashomon effect – I was just remembering my perspective on events.

 But I knew I had a lot to tell.
 So, I wrote a novel, using a crisis counselor as a first-person narrator, describing and commenting on the crazy, evolving situation.
 Most PR people who read the book feel really at home in the world I’ve concocted.

-Justin Joffe is senior content manager of PRNEWS.
+Justin Joffe was senior content manager of PRNEWS.
 Seth Arenstein is editor of PRNEWS.